bacomatic/sudoku-serve/README.md

               (all boards returned).
 This parameter is ignored in the count endpoint.

 ### TODO
-- [ ] Add puzzle generation logic and endpoints
+- [ ] Add puzzle generation logic
+- [X] Add puzzle generator endpoints
+- [ ] Refactor DB code, put it all into one class
+- [ ] Move generator defaults to QueryParams, or at least define them somewhere...
+- [ ] Create generator executor pool to manage system load
+- [ ] GET /sudoku/{boards,puzzles}: Instead of passing a list of entire puzzles or boards, pass only a list of IDs back